Skip to content

 Processing Parameters

 --pixel-res - Resolution for the analysis, in the same unit as the input coordinates.
 Default: 1 (each pixel treated independently).
 Setting the resolution equivalent to 0.5-1μm is recommended, but it could be smaller if your data is very dense.
+For Visium HD (where the pixel size is 2μm), use --pixel-res 2.

 --threads - Number of threads to use for parallel processing.
 Default: 1.